fygar256/st.pertersburg.paradox/README.md

 We are waiting for the appearance of Ezekiel Bernoulli, who will solve this problem by renormalizing the expected value　with the mathematical new theory.

+One of the reasons this problem cannot be solved is that information disappears when calculations are performed.

 If the simulation is terminated after N times, the average payoff H(N) will be a function of N that includes probabilistic unknowns.
 In the end, if it is done infinitely, lim N→∞ H(N)＝∞.